mdroid23/login-architecture/README.md

 # login-architecture
 Imaplementation of Login design with different architecture like MVP, MVVM, VIPE, VIPER

-I encourage you to read more in details about different architecture
+I encourage you to read more in details about different architecture used in android.

 MVP
 https://github.com/MindorksOpenSource/android-mvp-architecture